[Rev. 5/4/2013 2:50:05 PM]

 Ê The Board may impose an administrative fine on a licensee for failure to comply with paragraph (a).
 The amount of such a fine will be at least $500 for a first violation and at least $1,000 for a second or subsequent violation, but will not exceed $10,000 for each violation.

-4. The Board will label each secondary administrator’s license issued pursuant to subsection 3 as an “A,” “B,” “C” or “D” license.
+5. Each license and secondary license issued by the Board must include the name of the nursing facility or the residential facility for groups for which the license or secondary license was obtained.
+The Board will label each secondary administrator’s license issued pursuant to subsection 2 or 4 as an “A,” “B,” “C” or “D” license.

-(a) Relinquishing his or her responsibilities at the residential facility for groups for which the license was obtained; or
+(a) Relinquishing his or her responsibilities at the nursing facility or residential facility for groups for which the license was obtained; or

-(b) The closure of the residential facility for groups for which the license was obtained.
+(b) The closure of the nursing facility or residential facility for groups for which the license was obtained.

-6. Upon application to the Board, a nursing facility administrator or an administrator of a residential facility for groups may, at the discretion of the Board, receive a waiver for a specified period of time from the limitations imposed by this section.
+8. Upon application to the Board, a nursing facility administrator, administrator of a residential facility for groups or health services executive may, at the discretion of the Board, receive a waiver for a specified period of time from the limitations imposed by this section.